-Matthew Cooper, Professor
+Matthew Cooper, PhD

 Professor Matt Cooper completed his PhD in 1995 and then spent 13 years in the UK, first at the University of Cambridge, then 9 years in start-ups and biotechnology companies.
 He returned to Australia in 2009 as a NHMRC Australia Fellow, at the University of Queensland, where he is currently driving new antibiotic and bacterial diagnostic R&D. He was Managing Director of Cambridge Medical Innovations (part of Alere Inc.) and CSO of Akubio, and has more than 100 scientific articles, 2 books, 20 patents, and has helped launch many products on the market today.

-David Livermore, Professor
+David Livermore, PhD

 Professor Livermore gained his BSc in 1978 and his PhD in 1983.
 He worked at the London Hospital Medical College from 1980 until 1997 when he joined the Health Protection Agency, becoming Director of its Antibiotic Resistance Monitoring and Reference Laboratory in 1998, where he remained until October 2011.
 In October 2011 he became Professor of Medical Microbiology at the University of East Anglia, with 30% of his time supplied back to the Health Protection Agency as its Lead on Antibiotic Resistance.
 He also consults widely for the pharmaceutical and diagnostics industries.
 Prof Livermore has broad interests on the evolution and epidemiology of antibiotic resistance. b-Lactamases are a particular interest and his work here is centred on the emergence and spread of ‘CTX-M’ extended-spectrum types, and on carbapenemases, particularly the newly-discovered NDM-1 type, which received extensive media coverage.
 Prof Livermore sits on several learned society committees and has edited for several journals including Journal of Antimicrobial Chemotherapy and Journal of Medical Microbiology and, currently, International Journal of Antimicrobial Agents.

-Bruce Montgomery, Dr.
+Bruce Montgomery, MD

 Dr. Montgomery is both a physician scientist and an entrepreneur that has been a leader in bringing new discoveries related to pulmonary and critical care medicine to the bedside.
 He has led development teams for new medical therapies for patients with cystic fibrosis, including Cayston, TOBI, and Pulmozyme, all improving respiratory symptoms in cystic fibrosis patients.
 In the 1980’s he co-invented aerosolized pentamidine, a prophylaxis for PCP, then the most common cause of death in patients with AIDS.
 He is an inventor on 18 US patents.
-He has been a CEO or the research head of three Seattle based biotech companies and a SVP of Gilead Sciences.
-Dr. Montgomery received his B.S. in Chemistry and M.D. degrees from the University of Washington and is a board-certified internist and pulmonologist.
+He has been a CEO or the research head of four Seattle based biotech companies and a SVP of Gilead Sciences.
+Dr. Montgomery received his B.Sc. in Chemistry and M.D. degrees from the University of Washington and is a board-certified internist and pulmonologist.